DJENLING

 OUTLANDER DJENLING (2024)

 Djenling have a natural wanderlust that comes to them because of their nomadic origins, many seeking to carve their own paths away from the greater groups.
-While the Yanta-Yuri’s claim to fame is the massive landship, of the same name; smaller landship-nations exists across the central regions of Sucra-Loca - operating under their own customs and laws, flying their own banners.
-Culturally, I based the Djenling off of Argentinians and Uruguayans - from the Mapuche to the Gaucho.
+While the Yanta-Yuri’s claim to fame is the massive landship, of the same name; smaller landship-nations exists across the central regions of Sucra-Loca - operating under their own customs and laws, flying their own banners; some even having their own religions - much to the shegrin of the antitheist of Yanta-Yuri.
 This particular Djenling is a bounty hunter played by my friend Kealey.
-And no, I didn’t draw the revolver too big - the H’atun Revolver fires a .729 caliber ball - it’s supposed to be real big!
+(And no, I didn’t draw the revolver too big - the H’atun Revolver fires a .729 caliber ball - it’s supposed to be real big!)

 PIYAQU STEPPE DJENLING (2024)

 The Piyaqu Steppes (Piyaqu being the Djenq word for “wild”) are a rugged and lawless place - but life manages, somehow.
 The Djenling of the land have adapted themselves to a life of ranching and animal husbandry as not much beyond grass grows here.
-They are skilled in horsemanship, using their mounts to great effect - both for their livestock, but also against those who they deem as trespassers against the tribal confederacies of the realm.
+They are skilled in horsemanship, using their mounts to great effect - both for their livestock, but also against those they deem as trespassers against their tribal confederacies.
 Money here has little value beyond jewelry or trinkets, animals and their fur being the primary trade good - with severe punishments being reserved for rustlers and horse thieves.
-While my primary focus was southern hemisphere groups for cultural inpsiration - I actually took a great deal of influence from the Cossacks of 16th centuray Poland.
+The people here are known for strict and harsh practices, with little tolerance for those who seek to usurp traditional norms.
+They also have little patience for foreigners.
+However, there are some non-Djenling who have found homes within these realms, earning respect from tribal leaders through their skills.

 YANTA-YURI DJENLING (2023)

 The Djenling of Yanta-Yuri are the most recent of the Djenling subgroups to have come into being.
 Once known to be a group of outcasts, these Djenling were set upon by various groups across the ages, like the ancestors of the Khuzang’aro and, most recently, the Idro - forced to work within the great war foundries and factories.
 Animosity grew within these Djenling, animosity against the Idro and the ideologies that they had pushed, endorsing the Djenlings’ enslavement.
-After a decade-long revolution, the Djenling were able to grasp their freedom and created the landship Yanta-Yuri, which has wrought havoc upon the Trenchscape for several hundred years.
+After a decade-long revolution, the Djenling were able to grasp their freedom and created the Great Landship: Yanta-Yuri, which has wrought havoc upon the Trenchscape for three-hundred years.
+A great machine like no other, the hulking mass towers over most cities, what few there are.
+Plumes of smoke can be seen from many miles away, both a sign of warning and a reflection of the factories the population used to be forced to work in.
+However, no longer are the Djenling working for others - they now fuel their own motivations, unbound by religious hierarchies that had previously ensnared them long ago.

 YANTA-YURI DJENLING (2024)